15 reasons to visit Panama, NOW!

 The best places to see birds?
 In Soberiana National Park you will see the most species of birds, in Boquete you can spot the rare Quetzal.
 We saw the Quetzal (see photo) on the Pipeline trail in Boquete.

-Reason #15 The Panamanians are friendly and not pushy
+Reason #15 The Panamanians are super friendly

 Not once were we “sold” an activity or saw rows of offices offering an excursion.
 You can simply arrange most tours via WhatsApp or the website and possibly pay (in part) online.